+- c.
+Section-modulus calculation: In general, the following items may be included in the calculation of the section modulus, provided they are continuous developed.

 - Deck plating

 - Shell and inner-bottom plating

 - Deck and bottom girders

 - Plating and longitudinal stiffeners of longitudinal bulkheads

 - All longitudinals of deck, sides, bottom and inner bottom

 - Continuous longitudinal hatch coamings.

-Where the still-water bending moment envelope curve is not submitted, the items included in the hull girder section modulus are to be extended throughout the 0.4L amidships and gradually tapered beyond.
+Where the still-water bending moment envelope curve is not submitted, the items included in the hull girder section modulus are to be extended throughout the 0.4L amidships and gradually taperedbeyond.
 Where bending moment envelope curves are used, items included in the hull girder section modulus amidships are to be extended as necessary to meet the hull girder section modulus required at the location being considered.

 In general, the net sectional areas of longitudinal-strength members are to be used in the hull-girder section-modulus calculations.
-The section modulus to the deck is obtained by dividing the moment of inertia by the distance from the neutral axis to the moulded deck line at side.
+The section modulus to the deck is obtained by dividing the momentof inertia by the distance from the neutral axis to the moulded deck line at side.

-For continuous longitudinal hatch coamings in accordance with 5.3 the section modulus to the top of the coaming is to be obtained by dividing the moment of inertia by the distance from the neutral axis to the deck at side plus the coaming height.
-This distance need not exceed y{t} , provided y{t} is not less than the distance to the moulded deck line at B side.
+For continuous longitudinal hatch coamings in accordance with 5.3 the section modulus to the top of the coaming is to be obtained by dividing the moment of inertia by the distance from the neutralaxis to the deck at side plus the coaming height.
+This distance need not exceed y_t , provided y_t is not less than the distance to the moulded deck line at B side.